Concurrency & Race Conditions - When Two Threads Meet on a Shared Variable

 t1.join(); t2.join()

-A mutex (mutual exclusion lock) ensures only one thread executes a critical section at a time:
+A mutex (mutual exclusion lock) ensures only one thread can execute a protected section at a time.
+When a thread acquires the lock, other threads block until it releases:

 import threading